What's in the Standard Share

 What to Do with Your Share

 Preparation & Cooking: I like to leave some of the cucumber peel on by peeling them in stripes.
-Check out one of the recipes of the week, Cucumber Salad, for a good way to get your fill of raw cucumber.
+Check Recipes of the Week from the Week 9 newsletter for a good ways to get your fill of raw cucumbers.

 Storage: Keep cucumbers in a sealed plastic bag in the crisper drawer set on high humidity and use within a week or so.